THOMASELOVE/431-classes-2023/class25/README.md

     - Come to your presentation with a completed Project B. All of my other advice for the presentation [is available here](https://thomaselove.github.io/431-projectB-2023/checklist.html#oral-presentation-of-results).
     - Zoom information for each day of presentations will be made available to you via email **by class time today**.
 6. All [Project B](https://thomaselove.github.io/431-projectB-2023/) materials (Quarto, HTML, Data and Self-Evaluation) are due at **9 AM on Sunday 2023-12-17**.
-    - This includes the self-evaluation form at <https://bit.ly/431-2023-projectB-self-evaluation>, which you (and your partner, if you have one) should do separately once you've submitted your materials to Canvas, as well as:
+    - No late work will be accepted after 9 AM Sunday 2023-12-17.
+    - If you are working with a partner, one of you should submit both the Study 1 and Study 2 reports to Canvas, and the other person should submit a one-page note to Canvas (word or PDF is best) containing your name, and stating something like “I worked on Project B with [your partner’s name] and they will submit Project B for our group.”
+    - A complete submission includes:
         - your Quarto report for Study 1 (.qmd and .html) submitted to Canvas.
 Be sure that the names of your Quarto and HTML files clearly identify whose project is being submitted and that these items refer to study 1.
         - your Quarto report for Study 2 (.qmd and .html) submitted to Canvas.
 Be sure that the names of your Quarto and HTML files clearly identify whose project is being submitted and that these items refer to study 2.
-    - and, if you worked with any data other than NHANES, your submission also needs to include your data (in the form you used to ingest the data in your Quarto file(s), so that we can run your Quarto code and obtain your HTML results.)
+        - if you worked with any data other than NHANES, your submission also needs to include your data (in the form you used to ingest the data in your Quarto file(s), so that we can run your Quarto code and obtain your HTML results.)
-    - If you are working with a partner, one of you should submit both the Study 1 and Study 2 reports to Canvas, and the other person should submit a one-page note to Canvas (word or PDF is best) containing your name, and stating something like “I worked on Project B with [your partner’s name] and they will submit Project B for our group.”
-    - No late work will be accepted after 9 AM Sunday 2023-12-17.
+        - and finally, the self-evaluation form at <https://bit.ly/431-2023-projectB-self-evaluation>, which you (and your partner, if you have one) should do separately once you've submitted your materials to Canvas.
+    - You are welcome to, but not required to, also post your slides (if you used them) from your presentation.